BDO-Science/samt_smt_assessments/stantec_delta_realtime_forecast/quarto_report/README.md

 Delta_realtime_forecast_summary.html
 ```

 ---

-## Notes
+# Notes

-- All weekly figures are loaded automatically from the selected results folder.
+- All weekly report content is automatically loaded from the selected results folder.
+- OMR scenarios are detected dynamically from the available input files.
+- Interactive HTML figures are embedded throughout the report for Forecast Flow & Export, ZOI, PTM, Longfin Smelt scenarios, and cumulative entrainment maps.
-- Static figures and tables are maintained within the repository.
+- ECO-PTM route survival tables are generated automatically from `survival_combined.csv`.
-- Weekly assumptions are controlled through `common_assumptions.txt`.
+- Weekly assumptions and Forecast Table notes are populated directly from text files within the results folder.
-- No code modifications should be required for routine weekly updates.

----
+- Static maps and lookup tables remain in the repository.
+- Routine weekly updates should only require replacing the contents of the weekly results folder, updating `report_config.yml` (if desired), and rendering the report.